7.4 Private Donations to the USG and Its Institutions

 Namings authorized by the Board of Regents shall not be modified without approval of the Board.
 If a situation occurs that may warrant the removal of a name that was previously approved by the Board of Regents, the decision whether to remove the name lies in the sole discretion of the Board in consultation with the Chancellor.

 The President of an institution is authorized to name and to remove the name of interior spaces and academic units subordinate to colleges and schools, such as departments, without prior approval of the Board.
 Institutions shall maintain a report on interior namings and naming removals.

 The namings of facilities and features of an institution will endure only for the useful life of the facility or feature and not in perpetuity.
 If a facility or feature is substantially changed, a named facility or feature may no longer exist and the President, in his or her discretion, may seek Board of Regents’ approval to transfer the name to a new facility or feature.

 The Board of Regents will authorize external namings (places, colleges, and schools) to honor a living person only when that person has been disassociated from employment by the USG or from local, state, or federal government employment for at least two years prior to seeking Board of Regents’ approval.

 Institution Naming Policy:

 Institutions shall also maintain their own naming policy, which should establish minimums for financial commitments corresponding to such naming opportunity that are benchmarked against institutions similar in size, scope, and mission.
-Each institution shall provide a copy of its naming policy to the USG Chief Administrative Officer for approval.
+Each institution shall provide a copy of its naming policy to the USG Chief Operating Officer for approval.